- Getting Ready to Review COIs for Compliance with Customer Notes

 This is a breeze for her, as all she needs to confirm the policy exists is examine if the GL row of the policy table is filled in with data, like a policy number and expiration date.

 Next, Jessica will move on to checking the limits for the GL policy.
-This COI evidences policies with higher limits than the required 1 million USD each occurance and 2 million USD general aggregate, so Jessica will mark those as compliant in the system as well.
+This COI evidences policies with higher limits than the required 1 million USD each occurrence and 2 million USD general aggregate, so Jessica will mark those as compliant in the system as well.

 Had the each occurrence or general aggregate limits been below the required amounts Jessica would have looked to the umbrella liability row to supplement the existing limits.
 However, that was not required here, so she can move on to the next section- automobile liability.